 Evangelization efforts among the Bedouin are challenging due to the harsh and unsettled nature of their lifestyle.
 There is a great need for a strong Christian witness among the Sirtican Bedouin.

-* Ask God to strengthen, encourage, and protect the eight known Sirtican Bedouin believers living in Libya.
+Ask God to strengthen, encourage, and protect the few Sirtican Bedouin believers living in Libya.

 |Profile Source: Bethany World Prayer Center|